 There is no issue of greater concern to Internet users today than protecting the privacy and security of personal information.
-Polls reveal that users are concerned about the privacy of their personal information online, with 88 percent of parents supporting laws requiring companies to obtain opt-in consent before collecting and using personal information.
-For eleven years, the Federal Trade Commission's has found that identity theft is the top source of consumer complaints.
+Polls reveal that users are concerned about the privacy of their personal information online, with 88 percent of parents supporting laws requiring companies to obtain opt-in consent before collecting and using personal information.5 For eleven years, the Federal Trade Commission ("FTC")has found that identity theft is the top source of consumer complaints.6

 These concerns are well-founded.
-Last year, many high-profile companies, such as Citigroup, Bank of America, and Sony lost consumer data in their possession as a result of data breaches.
+Last year, many high-profile companies such as Citigroup,7 Bank of America,8 and Sony9 lost consumer data in their possession as a result of data breaches.